BhukyaSuchitha/BookStore-API/README.md

 ### Book Endpoints

 - `GET /books`: Get the list of all books.
-Add the params like title, author,genre and stock availability(true/false) for filtersing the books
+Add the params like title, author,genre and stock availability(true/false) for filtering the books.
+For example: filtering by title : localhost:3000/books?title=test Can also add the values such as page and limit to access the books.
+ For example : localhost:3000/book?page=1&limit=2

 - `GET /books/:id`: Get a specific book by its ID.